 Answer: Ha ha ha ha ha ha ha, darling, you know nothing about publishing.
 You’re doing it or love and glory, baby, as am I. All and any royalties/profits from the project will be donated to Camp Firefly.
 (I’m still trying to figure out how to get some AFA or CADA grant money to help fund the project, and pay participating writers and artists.
 But we don’t easily fit their categories.
-Surprise. 😉 )
+We’ll figure it out.)

 Question: Is there going to be a party?

 Answer: Damn straight (get it? hee hee hee).
-Wednesday, November 15.
-Mark your calendar.
+Join YYC Queer Writing Group on Facebook or like/follow M. Jane Colette to stay in the loop.
 Now—get off-line, open a Word or Google doc—or grab a notebook—and start writing.
 Ninety minutes.
 And… go.

-PS Screw Chocolate 2 deadline will be December 1 this year.
-More details in September.
+PS Screw Chocolate 2 deadline is December 31 again this year.
+You’d better get started…

 Royalty-free, Creative Commons licence photos courtesy of Pexels.